Khichdi Inspired One Pot Low FODMAP Chicken and Rice packed with bell peppers, tomato, ginger & spices | Low FODMAP + Dairy Free

 Add the chopped bell peppers, tomato, and ginger to the same skillet and sauté for a few minutes to soften.
 Add the the remaining 3/4 teaspoons of cumin and paprika along with the turmeric powder to the skillet.
 Mix the spices into the vegetables to coat.

 Stir in the uncooked rice and mix until the rice is coated with both spice and vegetables.
 Pour the stock into the skillet and cover the rice.
-Carefully add the chicken back into the skillet, cover with a fitted lid and simmer over a medium-low heat for 20 minutes until the liquid is almost dissolved.
-Stir the spinach into the pot, cover and cook until the liquid is fully dissolved and the spinach is wilted.
+Carefully add the chicken back into the skillet, cover with a fitted lid and simmer over a medium-low heat for 20 minutes until the liquid is almost absorb.
+Stir the spinach into the pot, cover and cook until the liquid is fully absorbed and the spinach is wilted.

 Garnish with freshly chopped cilantro and serve.